BUYERS GUIDE - WAGONS MEDIUM

 Of the early models, the ST is the preferred used-vehicle buy, because standard equipment included a tachometer, tilt steering column, a height-adjustable driver’s seat and an external spare wheel carrier.

 An infuriating cost-cut saw manual door locking on the 1996-model RX, but without pop-up door buttons.
 You needed long arms to reach inside the front door openings to lift the rocker switches, halfway down the rear doors.
 This situation was rectified in October 1997, when central locking was incorporated.

 Pathfinders always had funny tailgates, but the original model’s was easier to live with than post-1996 models’, which had insufficient travel on the lift-up tailgate, putting the sharp edge of the door right at temple level for the 1.8-metre-tall brigade.

-Nissan Pathfinders don’t have serious in-service problems and many have never been off road, making them ideal used-4WD buys.
+Nissan Pathfinders didn’t have serious in-service problems and many never went off road, making them good used-4WD buys.
 A consistent service history is the best guide to vehicle condition.

-The Pathfinder’s principal bush limitation is its poor ground clearance and it’s essential to improve that before venturing far off-road.
-Lift kits are available for all models.
+The Pathfinder’s principal bush limitation was its poor ground clearance and it’s essential to improve that before venturing far off-road.

 Lift kits are still available for some models.